Agentic AI Will Live With the Providers, Not in Your Server Room

 What to Watch, 2025–2029

 The headline is simple: the platform shift is real, but ownership shifts with it.
 Lease the compute.
 Own the data.
 Engineer the outcomes.
-And let the clouds pour the concrete under your agents while you focus on the roads that pay back.
+And let the clouds pour the under your agents while you focus on the roads that pay back.

 By skannar